ni/semi-test-library-dotnet/Examples/source/Sequence/MultiplexedConnection/README.md

 ### Code Module

-1. `SetupAndCleanupSteps.InitializeGenericMultiplexerSession(ISemiconductorModuleContext tsmContext, string multiplexerTypeId)` initializes switch sessions for the multiplexer defined by `multiplexerTypeId`.
+1. `SetupAndCleanupSteps.InitializeGenericMultiplexerSession(ISemiconductorModuleContext tsmContext, string multiplexerTypeId)` gets switch names from `tsmContext` for `multiplexerTypeId` and initializes a session for each switch.
-2. `SetupAndCleanupSteps.CleanupGenericMultiplexerSession(ISemiconductorModuleContext tsmContext, string multiplexerTypeId)` clears switch sessions for the multiplexer defined by `multiplexerTypeId`.
+2. `SetupAndCleanupSteps.CleanupGenericMultiplexerSession(ISemiconductorModuleContext tsmContext, string multiplexerTypeId)` gets all switch sessions from `tsmContext` and closes each session.
 3. `TestStep.OneInstrumentChannelToManySitesForOneDutPin(ISemiconductorModuleContext tsmContext, string dutPinName, string endOfTestingRelayConfigurationName = "")` queries per-site routes for `dutPinName`, applies relay configurations, performs per-site measurements, publishes results, and applies `endOfTestingRelayConfigurationName`.

 ## Using the Example